 When you go on graduate school tours, one of the most important things you can do is ask as many questions as possible.
 Don’t worry about asking stupid questions or how you may look to the others in your tour.
 If something is important to you, then you should ask the question.

 Take into account that you shouldn’t necessarily ask every person that you meet all of these questions.
 Some are designed for the tour guide or for other students along your graduate school tours.
 Other questions are for faculty and others for administration.

-The best approach is to create a list of questions that are most relevant to you.
+The best approach is to create a list of graduate school questions that are most relevant to you.
 Then, ask them of as many students, faculty, or administrators as possible at each school that you visit.
 Also, make notes about your initial feelings about the school.
 Once all of your visits are complete, go back and review the answers to each of the questions and your feelings about each school to narrow your list.

 Below are some suggested questions to ask a grad school.
 These may be a great starting point and way to prepare.
 Then add any additional questions you can think of that may apply to your unique situation.
 With these in hand, your journey to finding a perfect grad school may be well on its way.

 - Accredited online university.